hypertidy/vapour/README.md

 The goal of vapour is to provide a basic **GDAL API** package for R. Ideally, this could become a common foundation for other packages to specialize.
 A parallel goal is to be freed from the powerful but sometimes limiting high-level data models of GDAL itself, specifically these are *simple features* and *affine-based regular rasters composed of 2D slices*.
 (GDAL will possibly remove these limitations over time but still there will always be value in having modularity in an ecosystem of tools. )

 Currently all it does is read vector data attributes or geometry.
-This is inspired by and draws heavily on work done [the sf package, simple features for R and rgdal and rgdal2](https://github.com/r-spatial/sf).
+This is inspired by and draws heavily on work done [the sf package](https://github.com/r-spatial/sf) and rgdal and rgdal2.

-Big thanks to Edzer Pebesma and Roger Bivand for prior art that I crib and copy from.

 Examples
 --------